fieldtrip/website/faq/how_do_i_install_the_openmeeg_binaries.md

 OpenMEEG installers are provided for gcc >= 4.1.

-The OpenMEEG version for linux 64 provides support of OpenMP for parallel and faster computation.
+The OpenMEEG version for Linux 64 provides support of OpenMP for parallel and faster computation.

 #### Install from the tar.gz file